jmchor/activity_logger/README.md

 ## Project Description

-TaskTastrophe is an app where users can log activities, plan recurring activities for every week or just for once occurrence.
+TaskTastrophe is an app to help you plan recurring activities for every week or just a single task.

+With a calendar view on the weeks tasks, organize what you want to do.
 Build habits using this app - and learn a thing or two!

 ### Basic Functionalities